 Flax seeds are a seed that comes from the flax plant.
 The seeds are small, light brown in color and have a slightly nutty flavor.
 Flax seeds are rich in fiber, protein and omega-3 fatty acids.
 Flax seeds also aid in digestion and may help reduce cholesterol and blood pressure.
 These little seeds pack a powerful nutrition and health punch!

 I'm allergic to flax, is there another vegan egg substitute?

 I'm glad you asked!
 If flax is a problem for you, use ground chia seeds in place of the flax.
 A chia egg will work the exact same way as a chicken or flax egg.
 Chia seeds are black, so they may give your final product a different look, but it will still taste delicious!

 What if I can't find flax seeds that are already ground?

-If you can’t find flax seeds already ground, add whole flax seeds to a coffee grinder and process until finely ground.
+If you can't find flax seeds already ground, add whole flax seeds to a coffee grinder and process until finely ground.
 Once ground, measure out the amount you need because ground flax seeds will give you a slightly higher yield than the whole seeds.
-You can make a grinder full of the ground flax and then store in an airtight container in your fridge for future use.
+You can make a grinder full of ground flax and then store it in an airtight container in your fridge for future use.

 Recipes that use a flax egg